 2. Over-reaching in the backswing

 Keeping the left arm too rigid can also cause golfers to be pulled too far off the ball during their takeaway, including an over shift of the body to the right.
-From that position, the only way to return the club to strike the ball is to make a huge lateral shift towards the target, which can lead to inconsistent contact.
+From that position, the only way to return the club to strike the ball is to make a huge lateral shift towards the target (known as sliding), which can lead to inconsistent contact.

 3. Collapsing arms and wrists at the top